 What Makes a Great Teepee Style Tent?

 The use of teepees goes as way back as 3,000 years ago.
-Back then the indigenous people of Asia, northern Europe, Canadian prairies, and the plains used them as primary shelters.
+Back then the indigenous people of Asia, northern Europe, Canadian prairies, and the plains used them as primary shelters made mainly of wood.
 At that time, most of these cone-shaped dwellings feature an animal skin construction, and wooden poles formed the frame of the structure.

 As the years went by, teepees have gone through reinvention and are no longer predominantly used by nomadic people.
 In fact, survivalists and outdoor enthusiasts from a growing majority of people who prefer these outdoor shelters.
 They do stand out in a camping ground lined up with regular tents, but most people go for them because of their markedly better quality and durability.